yaydede/RBootcamp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of RBootcamp is to create
+The goal of RBootcamp is to create an environment for MBAN students to learn R

 ## Installation